davidhamann/wtsize/README.md

 ## Limitations

 - Not all servers return a Content-Length header so you might be unable to get the actual file size without, well, downloading the file. `wtsize` will tell you if that's the case.
+- In some cases the Content-Length cannot be known before accessing the body (dynamic content)
 - Headers can easily be spoofed.
 Generally, though, there's a good chance that the Content-Length header in the server response is accurate.